Humberside Fire and Rescue Service: Fire stations

+On 1 January 2013, plans were submitted to Hull City Council expressing Humberside Fire and Rescue Service's intention to replace Clough Road fire station with a new £3.9 million facility on the existing site.
+Planning permission was granted by Hull City Council in April 2013, and the new station became operational in July 2015.
+Two new fire stations in central Hull and Brough were opened in 2017, and in 2018, the £9 million Jean Bishop Integrated Care Centre (ICC), part of which contains a new fire station for the East Hull area, was opened.
+Plans were approved in 2022 to extend Hornsea fire station by adding a new appliance bay, accommodating one of two new Rapid Intervention Vehicles acquired from Gatwick Airport in 2022, and HFRS announced in August 2024 that its Howden station was to be rebuilt, scheduled for completion in 2025.

+Only one fire station has been closed by HFRS since its formation in 1974: this was Sledmere fire station, a single-appliance retained station closed in 2008 as part of cost-saving measures.

+Appliances

+As of 2023, HFRS operates a fleet of 46 fire engines, including nine that are placed in strategic reserve.
+The frontline fleet of appliances is based on the Scania PRT-range as well as the Scania 4-series chassis; in 2018, HFRS became the first fire service in the United Kingdom to take delivery of Scania 'New Generation' PRT-range appliances, with a pair of P320s fitted with EmergencyOne bodies entering service as Rescue Support Units in Kingston upon Hull and Scunthorpe.

 In 2005, Humberside Fire and Rescue ordered two Combined Aerial Rescue Pump (CARP) fire appliances, manufactured by TVAC on the Mercedes-Benz Econic chassis.
 The South Yorkshire Fire and Rescue Service also made an order for four similar appliances, with all six orders totalling £3 million.
 Shortly after their 2007 delivery, however, various mechanical defects emerged with both Humberside and South Yorkshire's CARP appliances, including them being too heavy for UK roads.
 This caused the appliances to be regularly taken off the road, with members of the Fire Brigades Union later refusing to operate them.
 Humberside's second order for a CARP appliance was subsequently cancelled, with TVAC going out of business shortly after reports of defects began to emerge.